What Steps Do You Need To Take To Become A Space Tourist?

 Prices have yet to be released by Blue Origin.
 The winner of a $28 million public auction for a ticket on the first crewed flight chose to postpone their trip.

-The sum bid for the seat secured by Dutch adolescent Oliver Daemen, who would fly in the place of the auction winner, is unknown.
+Instead, Dutch youngster Oliver Daemen won the seat, with firm CEO Bob Smith saying that numerous bids over $20 million were received.

-The more “budget conscious” can consider paying $125,000 for a ticket on Space Neptune, a capsule with 360-degree views that is hoisted into the high stratosphere by a football stadium-sized balloon.
+A seat aboard Space Neptune, a capsule with 360-degree views that is carried into the upper atmosphere by a balloon the size of a football stadium, costs $125,000 for the more “budget conscious.”

-Despite the promise of amazing vistas, the balloon only reaches a height of 19 meters.
+Despite the promise of amazing views, the balloon only reaches a height of 19 miles, which is far from the edge of space.
 Brief News from Washington Newsday.